2018-19 Winter Weather Advisory Information

-When snow and/or ice threatens or extreme cold prevails, we expect to announce our actions by 5:30 a.m. for morning and all-day cancellations, 10 a.m. for afternoon classes and 3 p.m. for evening classes.
+When inclement weather threatens or extreme cold prevails, we expect to announce our actions by 5:30 a.m. for morning and all-day cancellations, 10 a.m. for afternoon classes and 3 p.m. for evening classes.
 In general, our decision will be guided by the condition of major roadways leading to campus, by the condition of campus roadways and sidewalks, and by our ability to plow our parking lots.
 For extreme cold, we will delay or cancel when the wind chill reaches (or is predicted to reach) -20 degrees Fahrenheit for an extended period.

 There are three ways to learn about delays, class cancellations or campus closings:

 - Flash ALERTS message and FlashLine email.
 You can subscribe to Flash ALERTS at www.kent.edu/flashalerts.

 - Kent State website.
 A red bar containing an announcement will appear on the top of the home page if there is a cancellation or closing.

 - Television and radio broadcasts.

 Below are additional points to keep in mind: